|This Month's Totals and Average|

 Mostly cloudy during Saturday, slightly damp first thing but brighter during the afternoon.
 Quiet day doing not a lot.

 A quiet day on Sunday.
-Dropped in to the service and coffee from All Saints (as has become normal during the lockdown), collected a parcel in Hinkley in the afternoon, but very little otherwise.
+Dropped in to the service and coffee from All Saints (as has become normal during the lockdown), collected a parcel in Hinckley in the afternoon, but very little otherwise.
 Misty start, remaining dull for the whole day.

 Drove to Kings Bromley on Monday and "signed off" from our contract, then stopped in Fazeley on the way back for kindling from the sawmill.
 A watery sun remained all day.